yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 1. If you have a HA setup, check that you are running the task from the correct YBA.
 1. Fix the root cause of the inconsistency.
 You may need to contact {{% support-platform %}}.
-1. If the inconsistency was verified to be harmless, you can turn off the check using the runtime configuration flag `yb.universe.consistency_check_enabled`.
+1. If the inconsistency was verified to be harmless, you can turn off the check using the [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.universe.consistency_check_enabled`.
 Exercise caution before proceeding with such an inconsistency as it can have serious consequences.

 </details>